 Natural sunlight not only produces red and blue lights but also generates many orange, yellow, and green lights.
 Studies have shown that although plants do not absorb green light (this is why plants are green), they need it for photosynthesis.
 As a general rule, light spectrums outside the red and blue wavelengths are the least used by plants for growth, like the red and blue wavelengths.
 An LED grow light is only as efficient as its ability to tune and adjust the wavelength needed for your plant.

 For plants, there needs to be special attention paid to the kind of light spectrum they are exposed to.
 This is because certain qualities must be gotten while they grow, or else the growing session becomes profitless.
-Some of these qualities include THC levels, yields, and production of other cannabinoid substances.
+Some of these qualities include compound levels, yields, and production of other substances.

-Apart from visible colors in the visible light spectrum, plants also responds to light outside the PAR wavelength.
+Apart from visible colors in the visible light spectrum, plants also respond to light outside the PAR wavelength.
 So, the best kind of grow light to use for plants is the full spectrum grow light, especially because of the ability to use specific doses or UV wavelengths (100-400nm), & far-infrared wavelengths (700-850nm) beyond the PAR range.

 For instance, increasing the infrared wavelength can help to stimulate plant flowering and stem growth.
 This is what growers want.
 However, in minimal amounts, essential blue light can hinder uneven stem elongation and leaf shrinkage.

 In a nutshell, there isn’t a standard for what the ideal full-spectrum light should be.
-However, the best full-spectrum LED grow lights must have the necessary and adjustable wavelengths needed to stimulate your plant’s growth at different stages, for exmaple the Medicgrow 800W grow light.
+However, the best full-spectrum LED grow lights must have the necessary and adjustable wavelengths needed to stimulate your plant’s growth at different stages, for example the Medicgrow 800W grow light.

 To get maximum yields, you need to adjust the wavelengths hitting your plants.
 It is also to identify that specific growth factors are a part of a larger complex cycle.
 Here are some light spectrum types and what they can do to your plants.